atata-framework/atata.io/control-search/general/termmatch.md

-The enumeration that specifies the term match approach.
+The enumeration that specifies the match approach for the term finding.

 By default all find attributes use `Equals` value.
+{:.info}

 ```html
 <input type="text" id="ctl00$MainContent$FirstName">